epinio/epinio/docs/detailed-push-process.md

 One of the components Epinio installs on your cluster is [Gitea](https://gitea.io/en-us/).
 Gitea is an Open Source code hosting solution.
 Among other things it allows us to create repositories and organizations using API calls.
 It also used to store your application's code using which Epinio pushes using [`git`](https://git-scm.com/).

-So the first thing Epinio does when you push your applicatio for the first time is to create a new project on Gitea and by using `git` to push your code there.
+So the first thing Epinio does when you push your application for the first time is to create a new project on Gitea and by using `git` to push your code there.
 This doesn't mean you should be using `git` yourself.
 Epinio will create a tmp directory which will be the local git repository, copy your code over and then commit all the local changes you may have (even if you haven't commited those yet on your own git branch).
 Then it will push your code to Gitea.